PM sets up website for Kiwis to dob in coronavirus lockdown price gouging

 Prime Minister Jacinda Ardern is setting up a website for Kiwis to raise concerns about supermarket price rises during the coronavirus lockdown.

-Officials were in daily contact with supermarkets and while there had been no confirmed reports of price-gauging, the Government has set up a reporting website.
+Officials were in daily contact with supermarkets and while there had been no confirmed reports of price-gouging, the Government has set up a reporting website.

 She asked for anyone with suspicions to send through any pictures or copies of their receipts to the website.